mopidy/mopidy/docs/index.rst

 Mopidy
 ******

-Mopidy is a music server which can play music from `Spotify
-<http://www.spotify.com/>`_ or from your local hard drive.
-To search for music
+Mopidy is a music server which can play music both from your local hard drive and from `Spotify <http://www.spotify.com/>`_.
+Searches returns results from both your local hard drive and from Spotify, and you can mix tracks from both sources in your play queue.
+Your Spotify playlists are also available for use, though we don't support modifying them yet.

-in Spotify's vast archive, manage playlists, and play music, you can use most `MPD clients <http://mpd.wikia.com/>`_.
-MPD clients are available for most platforms, including Windows, Mac OS X, Linux, Android, and iOS.
+To control your music server, you can use the Ubuntu Sound Menu on the machine running Mopidy, any device on the same network which supports the DLNA media controller spec (with the help of Rygel in addition to Mopidy), or any `MPD client <http://mpd.wikia.com/>`_.
+MPD clients are available for most platforms, including Windows, Mac OS X, Linux, Android and iOS.

-To install Mopidy, start out by reading :ref:`installation`.
+To install Mopidy, start by reading :ref:`installation`.

 If you get stuck, we usually hang around at ``#mopidy`` at `irc.freenode.net
 <http://freenode.net/>`_.
 If you stumble into a bug or got a feature request,